Domain-specific Languages, Projectional Editor and MPS

 This approach can be generalized to also work with text editors.
 Every program element is stored as a node with a unique ID (UID) in the AST.
 References are based on actual pointers (references to UIDs).
-The AST is actually an ASG, an abstract syntax graph, from the start because cross-references are first-class rather than being resolved after parsing.
+The AST is actually an Abstract Syntax Graph (AGT) because cross-references are first-class rather than being resolved after parsing.
 The program is then persisted to disk as XML, but this process is transparent to the user.

 Why use Projectional Editing?
 Aren't text editors good enough?

-What are the key benefits of using projectional editors instead of parsed languages
+What are the key benefits of using projectional editors instead of parsed languages?

-handle context-sensitive and positional grammars
+Handle context-sensitive and positional grammars.

-use diagramming notations in combination with text – think of electrical circuits, for example, modeled as graphical schemes with embedded pieces of code attributed to individual elements of the scheme
+Use diagramming notations in combination with text – think of electrical circuits, for example, modeled as graphical schemes with embedded pieces of code attributed to individual elements of the scheme.

 How is MPS licensed?

-Is there a language repository somewhere?
+Is there a language repository?

-Are there some books on MPS?
+Are there books on MPS?

 Are there any successful projects developed with MPS?

-How does MPS scale?
+How well does MPS scale?

 Can I import Java code into MPS?